 It is normal to be scared, distressed, or angry in response to COVID-19 and its impact on our communities.
 Fear is a natural response to the unknown and change.
 COVID-19 continues to change as a disease and force us to adapt the way we live, work, and play.
 But, when we take actions that help us be prepared, healthy, and informed, we can spread calm instead of fear.

 Make a hibernation plan

 Planning ways to stay healthy and happy this winter will prepare you, your household, and your community to make it through the cold and snowy months.

 Beware turning fear and anger toward people rather than the disease itself

-The risk of COVID-19 is not at all connected with race, ethnicity, or nationality.
+The cause of COVID-19 is NOT connected with race, ethnicity, or nationality.
 Blaming others will not help fight the illness or its spread.
 When people use their fear to justify unfair treatment of others, we negatively impact our communities, our loved ones, and ourselves.

-- Would I think or do the same thing if this was a different infectious disease, like the flu?
+- Would I think or do the same thing if this was a different infectious disease?